Nonlocal Games in the High-Noise Regime: Optimal Quantum Values and Rigidity: Preliminaries

-Players win the game if and only if both of the following conditions are satisfied: \begin{enumerate} \item (\textbf{Parity Test}) If $x\in \{r_1,r_2,r_3,c_1,c_2\}$, then $a_1a_2a_3=1$; otherwise (i.e., $x = c_3$), $a_1a_2a_3=-1$. \item (\textbf{Consistency Test}) Alice’s and Bob’s assignments for $y$ agree. \end{enumerate} \end{definition} An optimal quantum strategy that achieves a perfect winning probability of 1 uses two EPR pairs shared between the players, along with the measurement table as in \cref{tab:mgs-OptimalMeasurementTable}.
-The Magic Square game also exhibits self-testing properties; see \cite{wu2016device} for further discussion.
+An optimal quantum strategy that achieves a perfect winning probability of 1 uses two EPR pairs shared between the players, along with the measurement settings as in \cref{tab:mgs-OptimalMeasurementTable}.
+The Magic Square game also exhibits rigidity; see \cite{wu2016device} for further discussion.